What makes an American a patriot? Spike Lee h... | Taiwan News

-NEW YORK (AP) — Spike Lee was just 10 when Muhammad Ali, in 1967, refused to be drafted into the Vietnam.
+NEW YORK (AP) — Spike Lee was just 10 when Muhammad Ali, in 1967, refused to be drafted into the Vietnam War.
 It wasn’t his fight, Ali said then.
 The Vietnamese “never lynched me.”

 Ali’s stand, and the subsequent vitriol that came his way, made an enormous impression on Lee.
 His latest film, “Da 5 Bloods,” opens with footage of Ali’s speech.